 At last after about six hours of walking we eventually see the refuge!
 The only problem is that it is on the other side of the mountain and it still looks pretty far… Its sight along with some sweet fruit pastes gives us the energy boost we need to complete this first stage.
 Almost following an elevation line, we soon arrive at Ortu di u Piobbu.
 The vistas on the layers of mountains ending into the sea are the best reward we could have hoped for especially as they are bathed by the sunset light.
 Soon, we are pitching our 1.7-kilogram tent at 1,520 meters with a view!

 From the terrace of the refuge, we are meeting new friends whom we will most likely see regularly for the next 13 days appreciating every sip of the fresh local Pietra beer.
 Before getting ready to cook dinner, we are enjoying a game of cards and chatting about tomorrow’s stage.
 We are slowly taking in the way of the GR 20 while the sun hides behind the mountains and it is time to get some well-deserved rest [click here for Stage 2].

 Claire & Marcella

-- For gear tips, stay tuned: in a couple of weeks an exclusive post about how to pack and what maximum weight you should carry on a multiday hike & more will be published.
+- Check out our gear tip section, and more specifically the article about how to pack and what maximum weight you should carry on a multiday hike.